8-day Self Guided Motorcycle Tour of the Peloponnese

 Day 8: Dimitsana – Athens (245 kilometers / 153 miles)

-As you see in the the itinerary described above, 1 day out of the total 8 do offer the option to either ride or sit out and relax.
+The itinerary described above includes 1 day out of the total 8 that offers the option to either ride or sit out and relax.
 You might want to consider adding a non-riding day.

 From our previous experience with our customers, this is often a decision made when you are travelling with your spouse!